skgautam1010/RVCE/README.md

 # RVCE

 Basic Programming
-This Repository contains all the learning while studying MCA in my college in different semesters.
+This Repository contains all the learning while studying MCA in college in different semesters.